 A.P.
 Moller - Maersk expects earnings before interest, tax, depreciation and amortisation (EBITDA) of around USD 5.5bn, before restructuring and integration costs.

-The organic volume growth in Ocean is expected to be in line with the estimated average market.
-Guidance for 2019 growth of 1-3% for 2019.
-Guidance on gross capital expenditure (CAPEX) is around USD 2.2bn and a high cash conversion (cash flow from operations compared with EBITDA).
+The organic volume growth in Ocean is expected to be in line with or slightly lower than the estimated average market growth of 1-3% for 2020.

 The accumulated guidance on gross capital expenditure excl. acquisitions (CAPEX) for 2020-2021 is still USD 3.0-4.0bn.
 A high cash conversion (cash flow from operating activities compared to EBITDA) is expected for both years.